ux-at-icfnext/cwig/pages/patterns/select-input.md

 htmlpath:
 csspath:
 specification: |
   On click/tap of the drop-down menu, the options will immediately show, and the user will be able to click on only one at a time.
 Once the user clicks on an option, the dropdown menu will show only the option chosen.
 On click/tap of the menu again, the user will see all the options again, with a check-mark next to the one they chose.
-The user may change their choice however many times they want before clicking/tapping the submit button.
+The user may change their choice however many times they want before clicking/tapping a submit button.

   **Use sparingly**.
 Use the select component only when a user needs to choose from about seven to 15 possible options and you have limited space to display the options.